sashakhaf/Test/README.md

 It can be done through this command line: ```pip install -r requirements```
 ## Dataset

-The data can be found in this link: <a href="https://www.kaggle.com/mateuszbuda/lgg-mri-segmentation ">Brain MRI segmentation</a>.
-It can be loaded following these steps:
+The data can be downloaded directly from this link: <a href="https://www.kaggle.com/mateuszbuda/lgg-mri-segmentation ">Brain MRI segmentation</a>.
+You can also download it in command line following these steps:

 - Generate a key in you kaggle account.
 - run these commands:

 ```
-!mkdir ~/.kaggle/
+mkdir ~/.kaggle/
-!echo '{"username":"your_user_name","key":"key_you_have_generated"}' > ~/.kaggle/kaggle.json
+echo '{"username":"your_user_name","key":"key_you_have_generated"}' > ~/.kaggle/kaggle.json
-!kaggle datasets download -d mateuszbuda/lgg-mri-segmentation
+kaggle datasets download -d mateuszbuda/lgg-mri-segmentation

 ```
 ## How to Train & Test